drmargarido/d-tracker/README.md

 # Timetracker

 Lightweight, cross-platform and simple to setup timetracker.
-Similar to hamster but uses less than 10MB of RAM, and has 4 small dependencies.
+Similar to hamster but uses about 10MB of RAM and has a small quantity of dependencies.

 ## Motivation